cheredia19/us-presidential-elections-facts-and-figures/README.md

   yAxis="republican"
 />

 Twenty-four GOP candidates have been elected as the United States president.
 The first one was **Abraham Lincoln** in 1860.
-Since then, the Republicans achieved ***six consecutive times** the US presidency until Democratic aspirant **Grover Cleveland** defeated former Secretary of State James G. Blaine in the 1884 election.
+Since then, the Republicans achieved **six consecutive times** the U.S. presidency until Democratic aspirant **Grover Cleveland** defeated former Secretary of State James G. Blaine in the 1884 election.

+The Democrats won the U.S. presidency five consecutive times beginning in 1932. **Franklin D. Roosevelt** won in '32, '36, '40 and '44.
+He is the only president in history to have held the office for two consecutive terms.
+However, he did not finish the last of his terms, as he died on April 12, 1945, days before the end of World War II.

 <FlatUiTable data={{ url: 'votes_dem_rep.csv' }} />
 ###### *NOTE: The 2016 elections are, along with those of 1824, 1876, 1888 and 2000 the only ones in which the winning candidate lost the popular vote.*